beckerbenj/eatATA/README.md

 ## Outlook

-Constraints that might be implemented in the future:
+Features that might be implemented in the future:

 * taking into account hierarchical stimulus-item structures

+* adopting the `ROI` framework to access a larger number of solvers

 If you wish to contribute to the package, please send an email to b.becker@iqb.hu-berlin.de.